 Sacrifices include agriculture sacrifices (cultivation sacrifice, sowing sacrifice, weeding sacrifice, harvest sacrifice), hunting sacrifices, fishing sacrifices, and sacrifices and offerings to ancestors.
 Shamanism and folk religion are still strong in some places.
 Methods of fortunetelling, soothsaying and divining include bird-fortunetelling, dream-fortunetelling, water-fortunetelling, and rice-fortunetelling.

-The aboriginal people also create literature and legends which are something similar to Tolkien’s books.
+The aboriginal people also create literature and legends which are up to Tolkien’s sleeves.
 I found a list and there are more online, but they are all heart warming and beautiful, and I don’t want to have to choose, so in your own time, feel free to give them a read here.

 Special thanks to all my Taiwanese friends and all the people I have had conversations about this topic.
 Thank you for sharing your point of view with me and educating me in your culture.